trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 to configure and build the project code in order to be able to develop and run tests and therefore this role includes all of the necessary knowledge and functions of a TriBITS Project User.
-A casual TriBITS Project Developer typically does not need to know a lot about CMake and really only need to know a subset of the `TriBITS Macros and Functions`_ defined in this document in addition to the genertic `TriBITS Build Quick Reference
+A casual TriBITS Project Developer typically does not need to know a lot about CMake and really only needs to know a subset of the `TriBITS Macros and Functions`_ defined in this document in addition to the genetic `TriBITS Build Quick Reference
 <../build_quick_ref/TribitsBuildQuickRef.html>`_ document.
 A slightly more
-sophsiticated TriBITS Project Developer will also add new packages, add new package dependencies, and define new TPLs.
+sophisticated TriBITS Project Developer will also add new packages, add new package dependencies, and define new TPLs.
 This current TriBITS Developers Guide and Reference document should supply everything such a developer needs to know and more.
 Only a smaller part of this document needs to be understood and accessed by people assuming this role.

+.. _TriBITS Project Architect:
+.. _TriBITS Project Architects:

 The next level of roles is a **TriBITS Project Architect**.
 This is someone (perhaps only one person on a project development team) that knows the usage and functioning of TriBITS in great detail.
-They understand how to set up a TriBITS project from scrach, how to set up automated testing using the TriBITS system, and know how to use TriBITS to implement the overall software development process.
-A person in this role is also likely to be the one who makes the initial technical decision for their project to adopt TriBITS as is native build and test system.
+They understand how to set up a TriBITS project from scratch, how to set up automated testing using the TriBITS system, and know how to use TriBITS to implement the overall software development process.
+A person in this role is also likely to be the one who makes the initial technical decision for their project to adopt TriBITS for its native build and test system.
 This document (along with detailed CMake/CTest/CDash documentation provided by Kitware and the larger community) should provide most of what a person in this role needs to know.
-A person assuming this role is the primary audience for this document.
+A person assuming this role is the primary audience for a lot of the more advanced material in this document.

+.. _TriBITS System Developer:
+.. _TriBITS System Developers:
+.. _TriBITS System Architect:
+.. _TriBITS System Architects:

 The last two roles **TriBITS System Developer** and **TriBITS System Architect** are for those individuals that actually extend and modify the TriBITS system itself.
-A TriBITS System Developer needs to know how to add new functionlity while maintaining backward compatibility, how to add new unit tests to the TriBITS system, and perform other related tasks.
+A TriBITS System Developer needs to know how to add new TriBITS functionality while maintaining backward compatibility, know how to add new unit tests for the TriBITS system (see `The TriBITS Test Package`_), and perform other related tasks.
 Such a developer needs to be very knowledgeable of the basic functioning of CMake and know how TriBITS is implemented in the CMake language.
-A TriBITS System Architect is someone who must be consusted on almost all non-trivial changes or additions to the TriBITS system.
-A TriBITS System Architect in addition needs to know the entire TriBITS system, the design philosophy that provides the foundation for TriBIITS and be an expert in CMake, CTest, and CDash.
+A TriBITS System Architect is someone who must be consulted on almost all non-trivial changes or additions to the TriBITS system.
+A *TriBITS System Architect* in addition needs to know the entire TriBITS system, the design philosophy that provides the foundation for TriBITS and be an expert in CMake, CTest, and CDash.
 Everything that needs to be known by a TriBITS System Developer and a TriBITS System Architect is not contained in this document.
-Instead, the primary documentation will be in the TriBITS CMake source code and various unit tests itself.
+Instead, the primary documentation will be in the TriBITS CMake source code and various unit tests itself defined in `The TriBITS Test Package`_.
 At the time of this writing, there is currently there is only one TriBITS System Architect (who also happens to be the primary author of this document).

-An explicit goal of this document is to make new TriBITS Project System Archetects (i.e. those would make the decision to adopt TriBITS), and new TriBITS System Developers to help extend and maintain the system.
-As TriBITS matures and its development stabilizes, the need for a TriBITS System Architect will be diminished.
+An explicit goal of this document is to make new `TriBITS Project Architects`_ (i.e. those who would make the decision to adopt TriBITS for their projects), and new `TriBITS System Developers`_ to help extend and maintain TriBITS.
+As TriBITS matures and its requirements further stabilize, the need for a `TriBITS System Architect`_ will hopefully be diminished.

-So depending on the particular role that a reader falls into, this documnet may or may not be necessary but instead the TriBITS Overview or the
-<Project>BuildQuickRef documents may be more appropriate.
+So depending on the particular role that a reader falls into, this document may or may not be necessary but instead the `TriBITS Overview`_ or the `<Project>BuildQuickRef`_ documents may be more appropriate.
+Hopefully the above roles and discussion will help the reader select the right document to start with.

 CMake Language Overview and Gotchas